Rules for Hosts

 - Check with your guests beforehand to make sure that they eat everything.
 If they plead serious allergies or intolerances, take the information seriously.
 Teasing, cajoling or hectoring someone about a 'supposed' food intolerance is simply bad manners.

-- Make the guest room as welcoming as possible; flowers and some carefully selected bedside reading matter are a nice touch.
+- Make the guest room as welcoming as possible; a comfortable bed, freshly aired and ironed bed linen, bedside tables, working bedside lights, space to hang clothes, flowers and some carefully selected bedside reading matter will all contribute to your guests' comfort.

 - Make sure guests are informed about any plumbing irregularities or restrictions - if the hot water is in short supply at certain times of the day they should be told.

 - Show guests where they can hang coats and deposit muddy boots.

 - Tell guests when you are serving breakfast and indicate any plans that you might have for the weekend.

 - Give guests plenty of space; they may not want to sit in the kitchen talking to you all day, they might enjoy a lie-in or a stroll around the garden.

 - Try not to make too big a deal about the meals you're having to cook.
 Your guests will soon feel very unrelaxed if you're clattering around the kitchen in a frenzy of noisy preparation.

 - Don't be a martyr, accept offers of help if you feel you need a break.

 - If it's all getting a bit much, suggest an expedition to the local pub.
 Most guests will enjoy the local colour, and it will give you some respite.